American applicants, please use this page

 After applying, a cost of attendance letter will be sent to you with the estimated cost for your first year of studies and steps for depositing the required financial guarantee.

-See Financial Requirement [link to section below] for more information.
+See Financial Requirements for more information.

 Prepare documents for your study permit application